 Our bucket list will tell you what to do in Guatemala and things to see on your Guatemala visit!

-What To Do In Guatemala: Best Guatemala Attractions
+What to Do in Guatemala: 17 Best Things to Do in Guatemala

 1. Hike Volcano Acatenango and Watch Volcano Fuego Erupt